ghoomfrog/silili/README.md

 If a lillie is part of a lilized word, it should have eyeglasses.

-If the group ends in a nasal, that nasal is represented by a hook-shaped hair on the main lillie's head.
+If the group ends in *n*, that *n* is represented by a hook-shaped hair on the main lillie's head.

 If the group starts with a vowel, that vowel is represented with a (speech) bubble with eyes on the left of the lillie, with the vowel determining its mouth shape.